-Nearly 500 years ago the first handwriting instruction book made its debut.
+The first handwriting instruction book made its debut 500 years ago.

 Vatican scribes of the Italic Renaissance had invented a legible, versatile and beautiful hand based on the proportions of the golden rectangle and ancient Roman capital letters.
 The cancellerescha style of writing, now known as Italic, spread rapidly and became the model for new styles of type as well.
 It was the handwriting style of Michelangelo, Queen Elizabeth I, and countless others since.
 We assume that the popularity of this style was what inspired Ludovico Vincentino Arrighi in 1522 to publish his La Operina, a book of handwriting models in the new chancery style to be used for copywork.